hghalebi/Functional-Programming-in-Rust/src/chapter_2_getting_started.md

 # Chapter 2: Getting started with functional programming in Rust

-In this chapter, we’ll begin learning how to write programs in the Rust language just by combining pure functions.
+In this chapter, we’ll begin learning how to write programs in the Rust language just by combining pure functions (Deterministic Tools).
 This chapter is mainly intended for those readers who are new to Rust, to functional programming, or both.

 ## 2.1 Introducing Rust: an example